Movies

 Then we’re in a gaming room.
 Some cards, some trickery with dice.

-Then we’re introduced to the tailor.
+Next, we’re introduced to the tailor.

-Phew.
-Good stuff here.
-Gotta respect the sanctity of the experience, though.
-So, I’ll just say I evaluated a couple outfits, one I could make work if it was made with Kevlar.
-It’s a comment the female tailor seemed almost offended by.
-EVERYTHING is made with Kevlar, she admonished me.
-A second outfit seemed a little too ostentatious for my taste, but but that was just a setup for what the tailor really had in mind to "blend in" in Vegas so we won’t be so easily spotted by those who wish to hunt us down for a quick, big payout.
+A second outfit seemed a little too ostentatious for my taste, but that was just a setup for what the tailor really had in mind for us to "blend in" in Vegas so we wouldn’t be so easily spotted by those who wish to hunt us down for a quick, big payout.

 Armory and Target Practice